 It’s that your message doesn’t fit every single one of your visitors.

-When you go to Amazon, they know your patterns and what you typically buy so they show you what they think you want to see in order to boost their conversions.
+When you go to Amazon, they know what you typically buy, so they show you what they think you’ll want to boost their conversions.

-Businesses are also trying to personalize each and every single experience both online and offline.
+Businesses are also trying to personalize each and every single experience, both online and offline.